fauxparse/jesters/wp-content/plugins/stray-quotes/readme.txt

 === Stray Random Quotes ===
 Contributors: ico@italyisfalling.com
 Donate link: http://www.italyisfalling.com/lines-of-code#donate
-Tags: quotes, random, widget, sidebar, AJAX, random quotes, random words, quotations Requires at least: 2.3
+Tags: quotes, random, widget, sidebar, AJAX, random quotes, random words, quotations, words Requires at least: 2.3
 Tested up to: 2.7.1
-Stable tag: 1.8.9
+Stable tag: 1.9.0

-Display random words everywhere on your blog.
+Display and rotate random quotes and random words everywhere on your blog.
 Easy to custom and manage.
 Ajax enabled.
-Compatible with WP 2.7.

 == Description ==

 Stray Random Quotes helps you collect and display random quotes everywhere on your blog.
-Actually, this plugin is so flexible that it can be used to display random words of all sorts: taglines, "leave a response" messages, footer or header sections etc.
+The plugin is so flexible that it can be used to display random words of all sorts: taglines, "leave a response" messages, footer or header sections etc.
 The main features:

 * As many **widgets** as you need, each with its individual set of options, to display one or more quotes from all or some categories, randomly or in sequence, with or without AJAX, etc.